Lukcech/Unit-price/README.md

-Dynamic Unit Price Display
+Case Study: Dynamic Unit Price Calculation in Shopify Summary
-This feature dynamically calculates and displays the price per single unit (e.g., price per piece) on the Shopify product page.
-The calculation updates in real-time when the customer selects a different product variant.
+This project involved the implementation of a custom-built solution for a Shopify store to dynamically calculate and display a product's unit price (e.g., price per piece).
+The feature updates in real-time as the customer selects a different product variant, providing transparent price information for easier comparison.

-The entire implementation is self-contained within the product.liquid file to ensure it works reliably, bypassing potential theme-specific issues with external CSS and JavaScript file loading.

-Prerequisites: Metafield Setup
-Before using this feature, a Variant Metafield must be configured in the Shopify store settings.

-Go to: Settings -> Custom data -> Variants

-Click: Add definition

-Name: Unit Count

-Namespace and key: custom.pocet_kusu_v_baleni

-Content type: Number -> Integer

-This metafield will be used to store the number of items for each product variant.

-Implementation Details
-The solution consists of a single block of code added to the product.liquid template, placed directly after the main product price </span> element.
-This block contains three parts:

-1. Data Script
+The Problem
+The client needed to display a calculated price per single unit for products sold in packages of varying sizes (e.g., 25 pcs, 21 pcs, 19 pcs).
+The standard Shopify product page only showed the total price for the entire package.
+The goal was to ensure this unit price updated instantly and reliably whenever a customer selected a different variant (package size).

+The Solution
+Given the specifics of the theme and challenges with external asset loading, the final solution was engineered as a self-contained module directly within the product.liquid template.
+This approach ensures stability and independence from the theme's core scripts.
+The module consists of three main parts:

-A <script> tag generates a global JavaScript object named window.variantMetafields.
-This object is populated on the server-side using Liquid and contains a map of all variant IDs to their corresponding pocet_kusu (unit count) from the metafields.
-This makes the data available for client-side processing.
+Data Layer: A server-side Liquid script generates a global window.variantMetafields JavaScript object.
+This object maps each variant's ID to its corresponding unit count, which is pulled from a custom metafield (custom.pocet_kusu_v_baleni), making the data available on the client-side.

-2. HTML & CSS
-A simple <div class="unit-price"></div> is added as a placeholder for the output.

-An embedded <style> block targets the .unit-price class.
-It uses flex-basis: 100% to ensure the element always appears on a new line (even within a flexbox container) and applies all necessary font, color, and margin styles.

-3. JavaScript Logic
-A self-contained <script> block, wrapped in a DOMContentLoaded event listener, performs the following actions:

-It defines an updateUnitPrice function responsible for the calculation and DOM manipulation.

-It attaches an event listener to the product form ([data-product-form]) that listens for the standard 'change' event.

-When the event fires, it retrieves the new variant data from the event.dataset.variant property (a behavior specific to this theme).
+HTML & CSS: A simple <div class="unit-price"></div> element is inserted into the DOM to act as a placeholder.
+An embedded <style> block contains all necessary CSS rules to control the element's appearance and ensure it correctly wraps to a new line within its parent flexbox container.

-It calls the updateUnitPrice function with the new variant data, which then updates the innerHTML and display style of the .unit-price element.

-The script also handles the initial page load by running the updateUnitPrice function for the default selected variant.
+Logic: A self-contained JavaScript module listens for the standard 'change' event on the product form.
+When a new variant is selected, it triggers an updateUnitPrice function.
+This function performs the calculation (variant price / unit count), formats the result as local currency using the Intl.NumberFormat API, and dynamically injects it into the HTML placeholder.
+The script also handles the initial page load to display the price for the default selected variant.

-How to Use
-For any product, navigate to the variant you wish to edit in the Shopify Admin.

-Scroll down to the Metafields section.

-Enter the number of units (e.g., 25) into the Unit Count (pocet_kusu_v_baleni) metafield.

-Save the variant.

-The unit price will now automatically appear and function on the product page for any variant where this metafield has a value greater than zero.
+The Result
+The new feature provides customers with clear and instant information about the price per unit, improving the user experience and price transparency.
+The solution is fully dynamic and robust.